-From the total loans of the Company at 31.12.2017, the amount of \in 5.000.000 is related to a fixed interest rate and the amount of \notin 5.400.061 is related to a floating rate.
+From the total loans of the Company at 31.12.2018, the amount of \in 5.000.000 is related to a fixed interest rate and the amount of \in 4.200.061 is related to a floating rate.

 The loan products of the banking system are being systematically considered in order to find debt solutions with the lowest possible cost money.